-Both Michigan landlords and tenants who rent from them in Michigan are governed by the statewide landlord-tenant laws.
-As a landlord, understanding these laws and each tenant's rights can help you deal with many legal issues without needing expert legal services.
-It's important to consider this when drafting your lease agreement to ensure it complies with Michigan State law.
+Both Michigan landlords and tenants who occupy their homes are governed by the statewide landlord-tenant laws.
+As Michigan landlords, understanding these laws and each tenant's rights regarding leases, security deposits, reasonable deposits, regulated financial institutions, housing, and property taxes can help you address many legal issues without needing expert legal services.

 As a landlord, it can be a lot of work to keep up with all of the laws that relate to you and your tenants, which is why many landlords turn to an experienced property management company for help with the lease agreement.